 Can I Use Chicken Breasts Instead of Thighs

 You can definitely use chicken breasts.
 Chicken breasts tend to dry out quicker then thighs because of a lower fat content.
 Keep a watch as they cook so they turn out dry and chewy.

 To add a little more substance to this meal, serve the chicken over cauliflower “rice”.
 If you have extra sauce, it can be poured over the “rice”.
 Garnish with extra chopped peanuts, cilantro, and green onions.

-I love to serve this chicken with this Asian Cabbage Salad.
+I love to serve this chicken with One-Pot Garlic Mushrooms and Cauliflower or Asian Cabbage Salad.
 The flavors go together so well, and it makes a complete meal that’s very low in carbs.
 Leftovers can be shredded to make healthy and delicious wraps for lunch the next day.

 Like this recipe?
 Be sure to save it on your Pinterest board for later!
 Click to follow our Pinterest boards so you can find all our recipes!

 Thai Chicken Thighs